lammps/lammps/doc/src/create_atoms.rst

-       *rotate* values = theta Rx Ry Rz theta = rotation angle for single molecule (degrees) Rx,Ry,Rz = rotation vector for single molecule *maxtry* value = Ntry
+       *rotate* values = theta Rx Ry Rz theta = rotation angle for single molecule (degrees) Rx,Ry,Rz = rotation vector for single molecule *overlap* value = Doverlap
-         Ntry = number of attempts to insert a particle before failure *overlap* value = radius
+         Doverlap = only insert if at least this distance from all existing atoms *maxtry* value = Ntry
-         radius = only insert if at least this distance from all existing atoms *units* value = *lattice* or *box*
+         Ntry = number of attempts to insert a particle before failure *units* value = *lattice* or *box*
          *lattice* = the geometry is defined in lattice units *box* = the geometry is defined in simulation box units